TaskoudisDimi/Pac-Mac-AI/README.md

 # Pac-Mac-AI
 Control Ms Pac Man with AI Tree

-Create a Finite State Machine that returns in every instance the move command for Ms PacMan
+Α Finite State Machine created that returns in every instance the move command for Ms PacMan.

+Purpose is the highest score of Pac-Man.